bryanlvenable/SolarSystem/README.md

-#famous global seed
+#Famo.us Solar System
-> A Seed Project to get started with the global build of Famo.us
+A fun project to represent the solar system using Famo.us physics

 ##Getting Started

-To get started with this project you can choose to either git-clone or [download the zip](https://github.com/Famous/famous-global-seed/archive/master.zip)

-open index.html, and start writing code in src/main.js

-That's it!!!

-## Contributing
-All contributions are welcome!
-The simplest way to show your support for this project is to **"star" it**.

-##License
-ISC
+To view the solar system `git clone https://github.com/bryanlvenable/SolarSystem.git` then open index.html in your favorite browser!